Visiting the Caracol Mayan Ruins in Belize

 Archeology at Caracol

-Caracol lay forgotten and covered by jungle until it was rediscovered in 1937 by Rosa Mai who was a local logger.
+Caracol lay forgotten and covered by jungle until it was rediscovered in 1937 by Rosa Mai, a local logger.

-The first archeologist to visit the site was the Archeological Commissioner of British Honduras (Belize) who visited in 1938.
-With so much of the ancient city covered by jungle early archeology significantly underestimated the size of the city.
+The first archeologist to visit the site was the Archeological Commissioner of British Honduras (Belize), who visited in 1938.
+With so much of the ancient city covered by jungle, early archeology significantly underestimated its size.
 Anderson found a dozen Maya stelae (elaborately carved stone monuments) but was unimpressed with the site.

-Since 1985, excavations at the site have been conducted by the Caracol Archaeological Project which is run by professors Diane and Arlen Chase.
-Diane is currently the vice president and provost at the University of Nevada, Las Vegas.
-Arlen is currently a faculty member in the anthropology department at Pomona College, Claremont CA.
+Since 1985, the Caracol Archaeological Project, run by professors Diane and Arlen Chase, has conducted excavations at the site.
+Diane is currently the vice president and provost at the University of Nevada, Las Vegas, and Arlen is a faculty member in the anthropology department at Pomona College, Claremont, CA.

-In April 2009 the first LIDAR survey of the site was done by the National Center for Airborne Laser Mapping.
-It revealed a city that was 68 square miles and likely had a population of over 100,000 which is larger than Belize City is today.
+The National Center for Airborne Laser Mapping conducted the first LIDAR survey of the site in April 2009.
+It revealed a city that was 68 square miles and likely had a population of over 100,000, which is larger than Belize City is today.

-While much more of Caracol might eventually be excavated, exposing the buildings that are currently buried will cause them to degrade much faster so further excavations need to address both the expense of excavation as well as the issue of preservation.
+While much more of Caracol might eventually be excavated, exposing the currently buried buildings will cause them to degrade much faster, so further excavations need to address both the expense of excavation and the issue of preservation.

 Is visiting Caracol Safe?